SchizmOne/echo-server/README.md

 ```

 > [!NOTE]
 > Notice how we're mounting the volume in the example above.
-This is because we want to save the file after the Docker container will be removed.
+This is because we want to save the file after the Docker container is removed.
 Here we mount the volume to the current directory to preserve files after the container is removed.

 `remote` example:
 ```